HackerExperience/specs/hackerexperience2/contributing.md

     - "My questions don't get answered"

-We found [Phabricator](http://phabricator.org) to be the best OSS tool that could allow us meet these requirements.
+We've found [Phabricator](http://phabricator.org) to be the best OSS tool that could allow us meet these requirements.
 However, Phabricator's interface and usability might take some time to get used to.

 ## Getting started